 Like any piece of machinery, an air conditioning system needs regular maintenance if its to perform at peak efficiency.
 The most important maintenance you can provide for your air conditioning system is changing or cleaning its air filters.
 Clogged or dirty air filters can block air flow and impair an AC systems efficiency, and dirty air that gets past a filter can be carried into the evaporator coil and reduce the coils ability to absorb heat and cool your home.

 Whether you have central air conditioning or room air conditioners, keeping the air filters clean can lower your AC units electricity use by 5 percent to 15 percent, according to the U.S. Department of Energy.
-And since cooling your home is a big source of energy consumption, keeping your AC filters clean can help save money on your monthly electric bill.
+And since cooling your home is a big source of energy consumption, keeping your AC filters clean can help reduce your monthly electric bill costs.